cccchien/cccchien.github.io/Options/Option Strategies/README.md

-# Problem
+# Profit finding based on options

 - Assumption: Analysis is based on Taiwan Index option data as of Sep 17,2025 and that current index is 25,432.11

-## P(1)
+## Scenario 1

 If we are sure that when options expire, Taiwan Index will be above 25,650.
-How can we profit from option strtegies?

-## P(2)
+## Scenario 2

 If we are sure that when options expire, Taiwan Index will be around 25,500.
-How can we profit from option strategies?

-## P(3)
+## Scenario 3

 If we are sure that when options expire, Taiwan Index will be away from 25,500 but isn't sure which direction it is.
-How can we profit from option strategies?

-## P(4)
+## Scenario 4

 Are there any arbitrage opportunities?